Because of the nature of my job, I get to see a lot of shows and films.

-He tells me he grew up in Belgium and went to a Catholic school where he played Jesus in one of the plays as a kid.
-A sign from destiny, if you ask me.
+He tells me he grew up in Belgium and went to a Catholic school where he played Jesus in one of the school plays.
+A sign from God himself, if you ask me.

 We talk about spirituality and religion.
-Are the same thing?
+Are they the same thing?

 “No, religion is a door that can get you to connect to a higher power.
 But it’s just that, a door.
 The connection itself, that’s spirituality”.

-And all the doors lead you to the same destination, because if you think about it, the overall message of any religion, it’s the same.
+And all the doors lead you to the same destination, because if you think about it, the overall message of any religion, is the same.
 That’s another interesting thing about this Messiah.
 He is followed by Muslims out of Syria in a journey to Israel, and by hardcore Christians from Texas and all over the USA.
 He doesn’t label himself as Catholic, Muslim, Buddhist, or any other religion.
-He calls himself “God’s messenger”.
+He calls himself, “God’s messenger.”
 Period.
-I would have talked to him for hours about philosophy, spirituality, aliens and life, because he is a truly wise young man, but he is the star of the night and I want to be mindful with his time, so I thank him and talk to Melinda Page Hamilton who plays Anna Iguero, the wife’s preacher whose gut feelings tell her that despite the blind faith her husband and daughter have for him, this guy is not who he says he is… And I asked her “Why do you think a guy who came out of nowhere is causing all this confusion” And she responds with one of the best quotes I’ve heard: “Because beneath every ardent believer there is a river of doubt, and beneath every doubter there is a deep desire to believe”.
+I would have talked to him for hours about philosophy, spirituality, aliens and life, because he is truly a wise young man.
+But, he is the star of the night and I wanted to be mindful with his time, so I thanked him and talked to Melinda Page Hamilton who plays Anna Iguero, the wife’s preacher whose gut feelings tell her that despite the blind faith her husband and daughter have for him, this guy is not who he says he is… And I asked her “Why do you think a guy who came out of nowhere is causing all this confusion” And she responds with one of the best quotes I’ve heard: “Because beneath every ardent believer there is a river of doubt, and beneath every doubter there is a deep desire to believe.”
 And that’s true.
 Humans are tricky creatures.
 We have the need to believe in something.
-Some believe in a higher power, some worship fame and money, others the Kardashians…and some others their phones.
+Some believe in a higher power, some worship fame and money, others the Kardashians…and some others their iPhones.

-I chat next with Wil Traval, an outgoing and warm Aussie with a bright smile, who plays literally his opposite; a cold, an unbreakable FBI agent from the midwest.
+I spoke next with Wil Traval, an outgoing and warm Aussie with a bright smile, who plays literally the opposite; a cold, an unbreakable FBI agent from the midwest.
 “I don’t think I saw you smile even once in the show.
-But I saw you cry…” I say.
+But I saw you cry…” I said.
 “Will Matthews has a tough job that doesn’t give much room to show emotions.
-But yes, something the Messiah says somehow gets to him and breaks the wall that he had carefully built around him”.
-And maybe here lays the answer and that’s what a Messiah is really all about.
+But yes, something the Messiah says somehow gets to him and breaks the wall that he had carefully built around him.”
+And maybe here lies the answer, and that’s what a Messiah is really all about.
 Someone who can make you look inwards and break any pattern that doesn’t serve you anymore as opposed to someone who can turn water into wine.